PurkkaKoodari/oodiplusplus/README.en.md

   internet.
 Choose this option if you want to read through the code and make sure no changes are made without you noticing.
 - [Tinfoil hat edition](oodiplusplus.folio.user.js) makes no network requests.
 Because someone was always going to ask for this.

+The script depends on [Preact][preact] and [jQuery][jquery], which are included in the file.
+If you want to verify their minified source code, the files are [preact.module.js], [hooks.module.js] ja [jquery.slim.min.js].

 ## Building

-The original source code is available on [GitLab][gitlab].
+The original source code is available on [GitLab][gitlab] under the MIT license.
 The build process uses Webpack and TypeScript, but the configuration intends to maximize the readability of the result.

 To build the userscripts just run `npm install` and `make` (requires a normal *nix environment and a relatively fresh Node.js).